Montana/typescript-travis-bash-fix/README.md

 chmod u+x tsx.sh
 ```

-Then add it to your yaml config, and try and trigger a build again and it should pash.
+Then add it to your yaml config, and try and trigger a build again and it should pass.